dylanfeltus/nextplease-docs/source/includes/_requests.md

 public | boolean | This will be true if the request is publicly available.
-This is false by default. public_content | text | This is the description that is shown on the public roadmap or changelog. created_at | datetime | When the request was created. archived_at | datetime | When the request was archived.
-Null if the request isn't archived.
+This is false by default. public_content | text | This is the description that is shown on the public roadmap or changelog. created_at | datetime | When the request was created. status | string | The status for the request.
+This can be "open", "review", "planned", "pending", or "closed"

 ## Get a specific request